 Longing for God and finding Him.
 That's what holiness is about.

-Holiness is unique and non-comparative.
-When He found me and showed me His glory, I was ruined for this silly world of recurring sinful sameness that God died for.
+When God found me and showed me His glory, I was ruined for this silly world of recurring sinful sameness that God died for.